 When a senior judge is murdered, shot down in the street in broad daylight, immediately followed by another who was walking his dog, the authorities decide a top-level detective is needed to handle the case.
 Inspector Rogas (Lino Ventura) is sent from Rome to the south of Italy to investigate.

 A world-weary cop who has seen most of the underside of human behaviour, Rogas arrives just as another judge is shot by a sniper through the window of a bank.
-He begins by looking for links between the three victims and finds they all presided over three cases which were later overturned as miscarriages of justice.
+His first suspects are the Mafia, whose leaders have already been rounded up and sent to an island prison.
+Their leader denies any involvement.
+He then looks for links between the three victims and finds they all presided over three cases which were later overturned as miscarriages of justice.
 Rogas decides one of the victims of these cases is out for revenge.

 Rogas tracks down two of the men.
 One is now a down-and-out tramp, another living in obscurity trying to avoid his past, but the third, Cres, falsely convicted of trying to poison his wife, has completely disappeared.